 The Clinical Assessment Service (formerly known as the urgent care hub) provides additional support for NHS 111 call handlers and patients, to ensure that no clinical decision is made in isolation.

-Thousands of patients are benefiting from better, safer care, thanks to a new system supported by the network.
+Thousands of patients are benefiting from better, safer care, thanks to a system supported by the network.

 We know that much of the pressure on services results from the choices we all make as patients – but how do people make those choices?
 Our detailed market research is providing new insights into patient behaviour.